theMK2k/Media-Hoarder/DONE.md

 OK - allow the user to choose which demography to use as IMDB rating OK - show demographics matrix when clicking IMDB score for an item

+## Age Rating
+- use user-chosen regions (countries) as basis for the age rating shown in the main list

 ## Settings - Scraper / Scan Media Options
 - allow user to deselect things for the IMDB scraper (analog to store.scanOptions)